Instreamatic, which inserts interactive voice ads into audio streams, raises $6.1M Series A round – TechCrunch

 A competitor to Instreamatic is AdsWizz, which, instead of voice, allows users to shake their phones when they are interested in an ad.
 But its interactions are obviously, therefore, more limited.

 According to Juniper Research, the voice-based ad market will grow to $19 billion in the U.S. by 2022, growing the market share from the $17 billion audio ad market and the $57 billion programmatic ad market.
 Voice assistant usage is booming.
-Some estimates put it at over at 3 billion right, and half of all searches are expected to be done via voice.
+Some estimates put it at more than 3 billion, and half of all searches are expected to be done via voice.
 Some 55% of teens use voice search daily.

-As well as Tushinskiy, the Instreamatic team also includes cofounder Simon Dunlop (former CEO/Founder of Bookmate, a subscription-based reading and audiobook platform, and Zvuk; Victor Frumkin (co-founder at Zvuk, a mobile music streaming app in Eastern Europe and Bookmate); Ilya Lityuga, CTO, one of the original team members at RuTube; and Andy Whatley, U.S. radio industry veteran.
+As well as Tushinskiy, the Instreamatic team also includes co-founder Simon Dunlop (former CEO/founder of Bookmate, a subscription-based reading and audiobook platform, and Zvuk; Victor Frumkin (co-founder at Zvuk, a mobile music streaming app in Eastern Europe, and Bookmate); Ilya Lityuga, CTO, one of the original team members at RuTube; and Andy Whatley, U.S. radio industry veteran.